 The Highway Patrol Brings Recruitment Closer to Home

-This morning, aspiring Ohio State Highway Patrol (OHP) recruits gathered at the Gault Recreation Center in Wooster, Ohio, for a unique opportunity: the chance to complete the initial phases of the rigorous Highway Patrol recruitment process without traveling to Columbus.
+This morning, aspiring Ohio State Highway Patrol (OSHP) recruits gathered at the Gault Recreation Center in Wooster, Ohio, for a unique opportunity: the chance to complete the initial phases of the rigorous Highway Patrol recruitment process without traveling to Columbus.

 “Wooster is just one of several stops we’re making across the state,” Sgt.
 Marshall shared.
 “The goal is to bring the process closer to home for applicants, giving them a better chance to pursue this career without the barriers of travel.”